NIH Grants Policy Statement

 The NoA will specify whether an award is subject to SNAP.
 Awards routinely included in SNAP are "K" awards and "R" awards, except R35.
 Awards excluded from SNAP are those that generally do not have the authority to automatically carry over unobligated balances (centers; cooperative agreements, Kirschstein-NRSA institutional research training grants, non-Fast Track Phase I SBIR and STTR awards), clinical trials (regardless of activity code), P01, R35, and awards to individuals.
+However, these grants can be included in SNAP on a grant-specific basis.
 In addition, specific awards may be excluded from SNAP if:

 Under SNAP, the GMO negotiates the direct costs for the entire competitive segment at the time of the competing award or, in the case of modular awards, determines the applicable number of modules for each budget period within the competitive segment.
 This eliminates the need for annual budget submissions and any negotiations, and reduces the information NIH requires to review, approve, and monitor non-competing continuation awards.
 SNAP NoAs are issued with only total direct and F&A costs awarded for the budget period.
 While direct costs categorical breakdowns are not awarded, grantees are required to allocate and account for costs by category in accordance with applicable cost principles.
 Future year commitments on SNAP awards reflect total cost commitments (direct plus F&A costs).